adspoing/myPlayer/README.md

-# react_starter
+# myPlayer
-my usual react starter
+Player Using React+Redux

 ## usage (for dev)